oppia/oppia-web-developer-docs/Performance-Testing.md

 ### Running tests.

 To run performance tests for all pages:
 ``
-bash scripts/run_performance_tests.sh
+python -m scripts.run_performance_tests
 ``

 To run test for a specific page:
 ``
-bash scripts/run_performance_tests.sh --test_name=page_test
+python -m scripts.run_performance_tests --test_name=page_test
 ``

 page_test is the name of the file containing that test eg. splash_test.
 Refer to `core/tests/performance_tests` directory for the files containing these tests.

 ### The Framework.

 The framework has two major components to it:

 1. Performance Data Fetcher:
 We use selenium and browsermob-proxy to fetch performance data for the different Oppia pages.
 Selenium helps in programmatically interacting with a browser and browsermob-proxy is used to capture HTTP Archive (referred to as HAR) data by recording the communication between the client and server.
 The **HTTP Archive** format is a JSON-formatted archive file format used for logging a web browser's interaction with a site.
 It contains detailed performance data, including information about page loading and displaying and per-resource statistics.
 Each entry contains the URL requested and request and response headers.
 For additional details, please see: https://dvcs.w3.org/hg/webperf/raw-file/tip/specs/HAR/Overview.html

 2. Performance Metrics Provider:
 Refer to: `PageSessionMetrics` and `MultiplePageSessionMetrics` objects in `perf_domain.py`.

 ### Metrics that we consider.